What states have the most winter storms?

 States that experience the most winter storms

 Snowfall and blizzards vary by region.
-The Great Plains region and upper Midwestern states that make up the so-called “blizzard alley” area of the U.S. — Minnesota, North Dakota, and South Dakota — all experience frequent, severe winter storms.
+The Great Plains region and upper Midwestern states that make up the so-called “Blizzard Alley” area of the U.S. — Minnesota, North Dakota, and South Dakota — all experience frequent, severe winter storms.

-But one of the costliest winter storms in recent history actually happened in Texas in February 2021, when an arctic cold front and snowstorm hit a large area of the Lone Star State and other parts of the U.S.
+But snow and other winter weather aren’t exclusive to northern states.
+One of the costliest winter storms in recent history actually happened in Texas in February 2021, when an arctic cold front and snowstorm hit a large area of the Lone Star State and other parts of the U.S.

 States along the East Coast also suffer from winter storm damage, with nor’easters affecting everywhere from Georgia all the way up to Maine.